merimas01/BeautySalon/README.md

 ### Setup

-1. Open mobile_app directory in Visual Studio Code (VSC)
-2. Open Android Studio and run Emulator
+1. Open Android Studio and run Emulator
+2. Drag and drop the app-debug.apk (from flutter-apk folder in zipped archive fit-build-2025-03-01.zip) file to the Emulator to install the application
-3. Run the following commands in VSC terminal:
+3. Manually run the application in the Emulator

-- flutter clean
-- flutter pub get
-- flutter run

 ### Credentials